enesi-ui/canvas-service/README.md

 ## Canvas Service

-This is a service that provides a REST API for managing shapes and components.
+This is a service that provides websocket and REST API for managing shapes and components.